-WordPress comes with a visual post editor which is nice, but there are certain things that it can not do.
+WordPress comes with a visual post editor, which is nice, but there are certain things that it can not do.
 Creating tables is one of them.
 Tables in WordPress are an important tool to sort and present data in an understandable format.
-Even though you can create tables by manually writing HTML and CSS inside your posts, it is not a feasible option for many especially if they lack the HTML and CSS knowledge.
+Even though you can create tables by manually writing HTML and CSS inside your posts, it is not a feasible option for many, especially if they lack HTML and CSS knowledge.
 In this article, we will show you how to add tables in WordPress posts and pages.
-Best of all, you don’t need to know any HTML or CSS to add tables in WordPress using this tutorial.
+Best of all, you don’t need to know any HTML or CSS to add WordPress tables using this tutorial.

 Add a Table In WordPress